Employment Obligations and Taxation Of Employees

 Wages are paid on a monthly basis at the latest; this can be reduced to 1 week by employment contract or by collective agreement.
 Upon expiration of the contract the employee’s wages, together with any other benefit claims based on the employment contract and law, must be paid in full.

 Wage payments made at the business entity or through a bank must be accompanied by a signed/stamped slip clearly indicating the date of payment, the pay period, the wage account, all supplements to basic wages (e.g. overtime earnings, payments for weekly rest days and national or general holidays) and all deductions (e.g. taxes, insurance contributions, reimbursement of advance payments, payments for alimony and sequestrated deductions).

-With the object of regulating the economic and social conditions of all employees working under an employment contract, either covered or uncovered by Turkish Labour Code, the minimum wage will be determined at least every 2 years by the Ministry of Labour and Social Security through the Minimum Wage Fixing Board.
+With the object of regulating the economic and social conditions of all employees working under an employment contract, either covered or uncovered by Turkish Labor Code, the minimum wage will be determined at least every 2 years by the Ministry of Labor and Social Security through the Minimum Wage Fixing Board.

 Working hours and overtime

 The typical working week is ≤45 hours, divided equally across the days of the week unless otherwise agreed (6 days * 7,5 hours).
 Any working hours that exceed this limit count as overtime, which must be justified by national interest, the nature of the operation or the need to increase output.
 Overtime wages are remunerated at 1.5 times the normal hourly rate – or the employee can choose to take the equivalent time off in lieu (1.5 hours per extra hour worked) within 6 months.
 Overtime wages must be remunerated at 2 times the normal hourly rate in case employee works in national holidays announced by government authorities.